NIkkiDC/Tic-Tac-Toe/README.md

 Project
 Planning- I knew I wanted to utlize a couuple of pages because I wanted the site to be more interactive with the user.
 I drew it out on paper.
 Icebox - I wish I could have added a space where users can enter their own username.
 So it can be a bit more personal for users.
 Another thing i'd like to add is a way for users to personalize their X or O.

+things to work on.
+add a space where users can update their username allow the user to pick their own icon to be displayed on the game add a button to the 'no I cant follow rules page' the button should lead back to the game page so the user can play removw the exterior box from the board
+Add a footer